 Outsourcing the writing work is one of the easiest steps in content marketing strategy.
 However, you need investment to hire freelance writers.
 Unfortunately, cheap freelancers may rewrite the content from other sites without their original inputs.
 You will also end up in spending more time on reviewing, proofreading and formatting.
 In long run, you can’t run a blog simply relying on cheap freelancers.

-In addition, if you are a single blogger it is not possible to depend large money for freelancers.
+In addition, if you are a single blogger it is not possible to spend large money for freelancers.
 Therefore, you have to write and publish the content on your own.
-In such a situation, it is necessary to have a productive working environment to focus on writing.
+In such a situation, it is necessary to have a productive writing environment to focus on writing.

 Working From Home

 The biggest problem for bloggers is to work from home.
 Unlike going to office, working from home needs different mindset altogether.
 Not planning your tasks will result in zero productivity at the end of the day.
-When you have target to scale up your business or content blog, you need to arrange proper working environment to get expected results.
+When you have target to scale up your business or content blog, you need to arrange productive writing environment to get expected results.

 6 Tips for Creating More Productive Writing Environment

 The following are a few tips and ideas to help jumpstart your routine.